 You can buy different lengths of cord depending on the circumference of your project.
 Common lengths are 16, 24, 29, 36 and 40 inches.
 Different manufacturers may make other lengths such as 11 or 34 inches.
 The pattern you are planning to knit should tell you what length as well as what size circular needles you need.

 Using the proper length needle for your project is important because the number of stitches you have needs to fit comfortably on the needle.

-You don't want so many stitches that they're all bunched up (I've broken interchangeable needles with the force of trying to move stitches around on an overloaded needle) or so few that you can't really work them.
+You don't want so many stitches that they're all bunched up or so few that you can't really work them.